pommicket/dlsub/README.md

 The `DLSUB_EXPORT` ensures that the function is exported out to the dynamic library (on Windows, where that distinction is made).

-You can now compile libSDL2-2.0.so.0 on Linux, with:
+On Linux, you can now compile libSDL2-2.0.so.0 with:

 ```
 nasm -f elf64 sdl.asm
 cc -fPIC -shared sdl.o sdl.c -o libSDL2-2.0.so.0 -I/usr/include/SDL2